aannieliu/monkeymonkeygogogo/README.md

-# monkey, monkey, go! go! go!
 #Reinforcement Learning of Swingy Monkey
+## monkey, monkey, go! go! go!

-Andong Liu, Yulei Wang and Xiaoran Zhang
+####Andong Liu, Yulei Wang and Xiaoran Zhang

 This repository contains code files of reinforcement learning of the game Swing Monkey.

+Please read Task.pdf for a description of the game and out goal.

+Please read Report.pdf for a description of what we did.

-model_Q has the code for the Q-learning model.
+model_Q_1.py  has the code for the Q-learning model mentioned in the report.
             This code also saves a dictionary containing (the number of iterations, the current scores and highest scores) after running the model.

-model_Q_2 has the codeo for the Q-learning model 2.0.
+model_Q_2.py  has the codeo for the Q-learning model 2.0 mentioned in the report.
             This code also saves a dictionary containing (the number of iterations, the current scores, highest scores and the proportion of non-zero Q-matrix entries) after running the model.